 – Your resume is not up to date

-Click the button below to watch the video and I hope you find it useful for touching up your own resume!
+We hope you find these tips useful for touching up your own resume!

 Considering having a nanny watch your children overnight?
 Or going on vacation and want to take your nanny with you?

-How much do you pay for overnight or vacation child care?
+One of the most common questions families ask is how to pay for overnight or vacation child care.
 Do you pay a flat fee or per hour?
 Or both?

-While all of these “things nannies don’t say out loud” are humorous, there are some important lessons to learn here such as why parents shouldn’t open the door for the nanny in their bathrobe (could make the nanny feel uncomfortable) or making sure that the Ipad or tablet your child has access to is not synced to your phone (your nanny doesn’t want to see your private text messages).
+A few examples: why it’s best not to answer the door for your nanny in your bathrobe (it can make the nanny feel uncomfortable), and why you should make sure the iPad or tablet your child uses isn’t synced to your phone (your nanny doesn’t want to see your private text messages).

 What happens if your nanny is injured while caring for your children?
 Are they covered through your homeowner’s insurance policy?
 Or your umbrella policy?
 Are you on the hook for medical bills?
 How much do you have to pay?

-Check out my latest video where I share a real world story about a nanny falling down the stairs and breaking her leg while at work.
-I cover who is responsible for paying the nanny’s medical bills, how to protect yourself in case this happens in your home plus:
+In this article we share a real world story about a nanny falling down the stairs and breaking her leg while at work.
+We cover who is responsible for paying the nanny’s medical bills, how to protect yourself in case this happens in your home plus:

 – Homeowner’s Insurance Policy Coverage